clmay/talks/pom-composition-fixtures/slides.md

 layout: center
 ---

+As you can see, there's can still be a lot of boilerplate when we have a fixture for every page.

-# What if I told you we can do better still?
+# What if I told you we can do better yet?

 How, you might ask?
 Well, we still have one more trick up our sleeves...